aridjayarecipes/cutesrecipes.web.app/content/post/2284-step-by-step-guide-to-make-perfect-pumpkin-with-cooking-cream-or-ice-cream.md

 1. Take Scoop ice cream

 Using a sharp knife, cut pumpkin in half lengthwise (removing the top and bottom is optional).
 Then use a sharp spoon or ice cream scoop to scrape out all of the seeds and strings.
-Here's how to clean and cook pumpkins two different ways.
-Plus, if you're cooking your own pumpkins, it's just one more step to make homemade pumpkin Use a spoon to scrape out any fibers and seeds out of each half.
+Here&#39;s how to clean and cook pumpkins two different ways.
+Plus, if you&#39;re cooking your own pumpkins, it&#39;s just one more step to make homemade pumpkin Use a spoon to scrape out any fibers and seeds out of each half.

 <!--inarticleads2-->